ananya-arv/bruin-lease/README.md

 ### 2. Entity-Relationship Diagram (ERD)

-This diagram details the core data entities and their relationships within the MongoDB database, reflecting the Mongoose schemas defined in the `backend/models` directory.
+This diagram details the core data entities and their relationships within the MongoDB database, reflecting the Mongoose schemas defined in the `backend/models` directory. {INSERT DIAGRAM - PLACEHOLDER}

 | Entity | Key Fields | Relationships |
 |--------|------------|---------------|